 Radiocarbon dating was discovered by an American physical chemist Willard Libby in 1949, who later won a Nobel Prize for his discovery in 1960.
 It is used to calculate the approximate date and time when a plant or an animal would have died.
 It compares the ratio of the two isotopes of carbon present in the organic matter or fossil with the ratio of the same isotopes present in the air.
 The process of radiocarbon dating highly depends on the radioactive decay of the isotopes of radioactive elements, hence forms a prominent example of exponential decay in real life.
 Radiocarbon dating also helps the researchers to estimate the time when an ancient artefact was built.

 7. Calculating the amount of drug in a person’s body

 The concept of exponential decay is also used in calculating the amount of drug remaining in a person’s body after a certain duration of time.
 Let us say if a person is injected with a certain drug.
 The initial amount of the drug present in the person’s blood is 250 mg, and it gets dissolved at a rate of 3 mg per hour.
 Now, if it is required to calculate the amount of drug left in the person’s body after 5 hours, one can simply use the exponential decay function because the drug dissolves consistently at a constant rate.
 This means that the concept of exponential decay helps doctors and chemists calculate the effectiveness and side effects of a particular medicine.

 8. Healing of Wounds

 Wounds and bruises take time to heal properly.
-Interestingly, the healing of wounds and bruises depends on the concept of exponential decay because the size of the wound reduces during the process of healing consistently at a constant rate.
+Interestingly, the healing of wounds and bruises depends on the concept of exponential decay because the size of the wound, during the process of healing, is reduced consistently at a constant rate.
 This means that if the rate of healing of the wound is known, the time when the wound would get properly healed can be estimated accurately.